The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 Address – Coahuila 65, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX – Google Map

-Cute small cafe on the pretty Avenida Mazatlan where to enjoy delicious pastry and a coffee.
+A cute small cafe on the pretty Avenida Mazatlan, where to enjoy delicious pastry and a coffee.
 They don’t have any other dishes, just a variety of coffe and hot drinks and sweet temptations.

 I loved the ambiance and the creative decor.